Auxiliatrix/TMGE_Team6/README.md

 This application uses Java 16.
 It also uses components of the Java Swing package for the implementation of its user interface.

+You are currently in the `implementation` branch.
+This branch contains the demo games built using the framework, and can be run by following the instructions below.
+In order to see the interface upon which games can be built, please access the `framework` branch.

 # Play Bejeweled or Columns

 To play a game of Bejeweled or Columns, first run the `Application.java` class.